Krushna-B/MedTrak/README.md

 3. To test notifications (optional):
    - In `Notifications.swift`, enable `NotificationManager` (currently commented scaffolding).
    - Request permission on first launch and schedule sample reminders.
-4. To persist data between launches:
-   - This version includes hooks in `MedsViewModel` for saving/loading.
-   - For production, migrate to Core Data/SwiftData (see Roadmap).

 ---